futurice/field-ops-guide/field-ops-guide.md

 * [WoW: Project Progress Monitoring Burndown Chart](https://wow.futurice.com/#/card/project_progress_monitoring_burndown_chart)

-### QUESTION: Does the team continuously write, update and run tests?
+### QUESTION: Does the Team continuously write, update and run tests?

 **What is the criteria for "yes"?**

   1. Tests are written for new features.
-  1. Tests are continuously run - hopefully by automation.
+  1. Tests are continuously run - preferably by automation.
   1. Tests that break on new feature development are retrofitted.
   1. Changing the behaviour of core business logic does break existing tests.